beansbeansbeans/whatwouldittake-api/README.md

 Rects are either occupied or unoccupied.
 But each grid space is rendered as a rect.

-=== STEP ONE ===

-MAPPING BETWEEN DATA (GRID COORDINATES) AND RECTS

-Indices, forming concentric circles (approximately), are assigned to the grid coordinates.
-A rect is rendered at each index (the rect keeps track of which index it was rendered to).

-When the grid coordinates change, the indices are reconstructed, forming concentric circles again.
-The rects on the screen are transformed according to the new coordinates that their assigned index points to.
-Rect nodes are recycled.
-- For any coordinates that don't have rects, new rects are created.
-- For any rects that no longer have coordinates, they are removed from the DOM.

 === STEP TWO ===

 Given an array of chatters, we create associations between chatter objects and rect + index pairs.
 These associations are randomly created (CHECK THIS - DON'T THINK IT WILL WORK), so the chatters will be scattered across the UI.
 But the association persists through the lifetime of the chatter.